12 Ways to Get Quality Construction Leads

 ConstructConnect also helps you save time by letting you manage all your bids in one place, as well as collaborate with your team on takeoffs.

 HomeAdvisor targets homeowners who are looking for home improvement projects.
-When they sign up and enter the details of their project, HomeAdvisor connects them with contractors on their platform like you.
+When they sign up and enter the details of their project, HomeAdvisor connects them with general contractors on their platform like you.

 You can get hundreds of leads, but it can get expensive.
 That’s why it’s important to use HomeAdvisor’s tools to target specific project types and zip codes.